If you find any of these links no longer work, please eMail the site creator and webmaster at Loren@Pacific.Net.

-The history page of the Berkeley Psychic Institute is probably the part most relevant to my experience with their ideas.
+The history page of the Berkeley Psychic Institute was probably the part most relevant to my experience with their ideas.
 I am not familiar with what goes on there now.
-The history page is at:
+The history page seems to have been deleted...

 Referenced from: